shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 2. Histogram Shifting
 3. JPEG Steganography

 These techniques form the foundation of all the subsequent advances in Stego algorithms.
-The code in this segment is written in matlab using the Image Processing Toolbox (IPT).
+The code in this segment is written in Matlab using the Image Processing Toolbox (IPT).
 I have seen that many people are more comfortable with Python.
-The closest alternative to IPT in python is the [opencv package](https://pypi.org/project/opencv-python/).
+The closest alternative to IPT in Python is the [OpenCV package](https://pypi.org/project/opencv-python/).
 Most of the syntax and functions are the same but with a Python flavour.
-Such as `i = i + 1` in matlab is `i += 1` in python and `imread()` in matlab becomes `cv2.imread()`.
+Such as `i = i + 1` in Matlab is `i += 1` in Python and `imread()` in Matlab becomes `cv2.imread()`.
 So, translating the code to python would probably not be too complicated.

-Another thing to note at this point is, we will generate the secret data randomly using the internal randomizer of matlab.
+Another thing to note at this point is, we will generate the secret data randomly using the internal randomizer of Matlab.
 The reason for this is we usually never embed the secret data directly in the cover image.
 It is always encrypted first.
 Because, we need to have a security measure in place to protect our data in case our steganography fails.
-So, we simulate this by geneating random binary bits and use those as the secret data.
+So, we simulate this by generating random binary bits and use those as the secret data.

 ### LSB Replacement

 This is the simplest of the stego algorithms.
-We simply split the cover image into its bitplanes and replace the LSBs by the secret data.
-At the reciever side, the secret data can be recovered by simply recovering the LSBs of the stego image.
-The code snipet below shows the embedding  of the secret data using LSB Replacement in MATLAB.
+We simply split the cover image into its bit planes and replace the LSBs by the secret data.
+At the receiver side, the secret data can be recovered by simply recovering the LSBs of the stego image.
+The code snippet below shows the embedding  of the secret data using LSB Replacement in MATLAB.

 ```matlab
 cov_img = imread('lena.tif'); % Input cover image